neuralsignal/dreye/README.md

-# [WIP] dreye

-## DrEye: Exploiting Color Space Geometry for Visual Stimulus Design across Animals
+# DrEye: Exploiting Color Space Geometry for Visual Stimulus Design across Animals

 Dreye is still being actively developed and tested, and documentation will be added soon.
 Currently, we are redesigning some of the API in order to make it easier to use and speed up some of our algorithms.
 Our redesign will be finished by mid-November, but our old API will remain for backwards compatibility

-The current documentation focuses on the old API, but will be updated in the next weeks.

-## Timeline for new API release

-Nov 8: API ready for testing
-Nov 15: Tutorials for new API
-Nov 31: Web application for stimulus design and color space manipulation

 ## Installation